BuggleInc/webPLM/README.md

 git clone https://github.com/MatthieuNICOLAS/webPLM.git
 ```

-Import it to **Eclipse**.
 You may now run the application using the following commands:
 ```
 cd path/to/webPLM
-activator run
+activator start
 ```

 To access to your application, browse to <http://localhost:9000>